- Please submit your proposal for a talk above.

 Tell a story

 Even a strict portfolio presentation benefits from an over-arching narrative to pull the work together.
-Don’t just describe what’s on the screen, reveal your though process, your mistakes and your epiphanies.
+Don’t just describe what’s on the screen, reveal your thought process, your mistakes and your epiphanies.
 The audience may just begin to care about you and your work.

 Take your time

 Crafting a presentation takes time.
 Dumping 20 images into a folder won’t cut it.
 You must decide on a theme, gather material, work out your script, and adjust rhythm and pace, and all this takes time.
 Count on at least 6 hours of preparation spread over a few days.

 Completing the slides doesn’t mean you are ready to present them.
 Even twenty seconds can feel endless for you if you don’t know the material.
 Rehearse until you feel a rhythm taking over and the initial stiffness melt away.

 - Recruit a guinea pig audience.
 A friend is good, a stranger is even better.

 - Pay attention to your body language and the tone of your voice.
 Do you look slouchy, stiff, bored?